Svedrin/microfw/README.md

 Actions can be:

 *   `accept+nat`: Allow the traffic and apply masquerading.
 To the destination, it will appear as if the traffic originated from the firewall.
-    Note that for such rules, the source address field must not be set to `ALL`.
 *   `accept`: Allow the traffic.
 *   `reject`: Block the traffic, and send a notification back to the sender to let them _know_ they were blocked.
 *   `drop`: Block the traffic without letting the sender know.
 They'll just run into a timeout.